slchavesr/slchavesr.github.io/editions/legacy.md

 ## Credits

 The official website for the **Graduate Student Seminar** is hosted in GitHub.
 The implementation was made by the student [Sergio Chaves](https://github.com/slchavesr) based on the open-source template [Beautiful-Jekyll](https://github.com/daattali/beautiful-jekyll) created by [Dean Attali](https://deanattali.com/).
-It is also important to credit Brandon Doherty for transfering abstracts from previous editions hosted in the legacy site into the current format.
+It is also important to credit Brandon Doherty for transfering the abstracts hosted in the legacy site into the current format.